AdobeDocs/uxp-photoshop/src/pages/design/ux-patterns/messaging.md

 # Messaging

-These are the guidelines and best practices on when and how to provide users with feedback as they interact with your plugin
+These are the guidelines and best practices on when and how to provide users with feedback as they interact with your plugin.

 * Alerts
 * Success